Sending PDF from iPhone to Android: Easy Guide

 No matter which method you choose, sharing PDFs between these devices is straightforward.
 With these options, you can easily send important documents without any hassle.
 So next time you need to share a PDF, you'll know exactly what to do.

-How can I send a PDF from my iPhone to an Android device?
+How do I send a PDF from an iPhone to an Android phone?

-Can I use AirDrop to send a PDF to an Android phone?
+Can you send a PDF via text to an Android phone?

-Can I use iMessage to send a PDF to an Android phone?
+Can I use email to send a PDF from an iPhone to an Android phone?

 Was this page helpful?